Recreating Broken or Missing Handles

 4 Tips to Finish Douglas Fir Lumber

-When working with dressed Douglas Fir, either inside or outside, you’ll want to protect the wood by properly finishing it.
+When working with dressed Douglas Fir, inside or outside, you’ll want to protect the wood by properly finishing it.
 We talked to our experts to compile the top four tips on how to properly finish your Douglas Fir lumber: 1.
-Wait for Lumber to Dry In order for stain or other finish to properly soak…
+Wait for Lumber to Dry In order for stain or other finish to properly soak in,…

 Read More